sohamhans19994/Resume-Tailor-GPT/README.md

 ## Usage

-First populate the files within the `data/` folder with your information.
+Using the files within the `data/` folder as templates, create a separate directory, for e.g. `my_data/` and add the files `education.json`, `experiences.json`, `projects.json`, `skills.json` within it and populate it with the necessary information.

+Within the `settings.yaml` file, change the value of the `DATA_FOLDER` to the newly created directory (`my_data/` in the example above).

 Next, login to [Overleaf](https://www.overleaf.com/).
 Use the following [resume template](https://www.overleaf.com/latex/templates/swe-resume-template/bznbzdprjfyy) by Audric Serador and select the `Open as Template` button to create a project based on this template.
 Here, add details such as your name in `src/heading.tex`.
 Finally, go back to the [Overleaf Home](https://www.overleaf.com/project) to ensure the project is added.